EuroPython/website/data/pages-content/volunteers.md

   - Assign yourself to available shifts on the Operations spreadsheet.
 (You will get the link after signing the Data Privacy Policy.)
   - Sign up to the Europython Volunteers discord server.
 (The link is in our Operations Spreadsheet)
   - Please say hello and introduce yourself in #onsite-volunteers channel.
 Thanks <3
+  - If you have any problem with the process please email volunteers@europython.eu or find a volunteer fellow in the venue.

 # Perks for volunteers